 Serverless application development is a trend we, at K&C, believe is here to stay and represents the future of web development.
 Standardisation and re-use of common application components just makes sense.
 Every other kind of engineering standardises as many components as possible.

 Why?
 Simple.
 Using standardised components removes much of the room for error and leads to better, more reliable products.
 As a result, Serverless application development also takes less time and is cheaper.

 Despite the development and maintenance efficiencies the Serverless technology stack represents, developers do still need to learn new skills.
 Serverless architecture has its specifics.
 Components have to be configured correctly.
 And because each of the major Cloud vendors has their own native versions of components, neutralising the risk of vendor lock-in also means the architecture of an app should allow for these to be conveniently switched in and out.

 Serverless application developers also have to be much more aware of the business case of the software they are building.
 The pricing model of Cloud vendors should be taken into consideration from the beginning of an application’s design so that the resources it uses, which dictate running costs, are optimised.

-Regardless of whether you are exploring the option of Serverless apps, or have already decided Serverless is the direction you want to take for a project please do get in touch.
+Regardless of whether you are exploring the option of Serverless apps, have already decided Serverless is the direction you want to take for a project or have a more specific bottleneck or need such as debugging AWS Lambda functions or Serverless for Big Data in AI please do get in touch.
 Our teams of Serverless application developers and consulting service will be delighted to help.

 Whether it is an initial assessment of whether Serverless is the way to go for a project, assisting your in-house development team with experienced Serverless know-how or building out an application project in its entirety, let’s talk.
 Just drop us an enquiry online or pick up the phone.
 The first step to improving your next application is that easy!